This post was originally posted here, but with permission from Valerie, we are sharing it here.

 Directly across the front yard from our little house, was the RV hook up and camping spaces.
 I had my eyes peeled to the woods, as they said Smokey the bear and his bandits may show up!
 The welcome center did warn us that black furry friends can come hunting for food.

-- Cozy living room with satellite TV & internet
+- Cozy living room with satellite TV and internet.

-- Kitchen with table and chairs to seat 2, fridge & stove: no microwave
+- Kitchen with table and chairs to seat two, fridge and stove, but no microwave.

 Also I wanted to mention a little about Thousand Trails travel club and membership.
 You can enjoy more than 80 Thousand Trails campgrounds in all five zones of the United States.
 If you choose to upgrade your membership to an Elite Basic or Elite Connections, your options expand even more.
 Check out the Trails vacation ownership and passes offered here.